cairo-book/cairo-book/src/ch99-03-security-considerations.md

 - Invariants (conditions that must always be true)
 - Return values from other function calls

-For example, you could use the `assert` function to validate that a user has enough funds to perform a withdraw transaction.
+For example, you could use the `assert!` macro to validate that a user has enough funds to perform a withdraw transaction.
 If the condition is not met, the transaction will fail and the state of the contract will not change.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_10_assert_balance/src/lib.cairo:withdraw}}